kizaramic/project-planner/README.md

-This project was made with React, Redux, Firestore, Firebase and Material-ui.
+Project was made with React, Redux, Firestore and Firebase.
-It has overoll good architectural design for scaling towards bigger applications.
+Original use case was ment for taking notes and planning.